tsedio/tsed/docs/tutorials/prisma.md

 Now do the same for the `Post` model.

-Still inside the `src` directory, create a new file called `PostService.ts` and add the following code to it:
+Still inside the `src` directory, create a new file called `PostsRepository.ts` and add the following code to it:

 ```typescript
 import {Post, Prisma} from "@prisma/client";